grant-wade/chttp/readme.md

 ## Server API Overview

-The server is built around a modular API that allows you to compose your own server with routers, layers, and built-in middleware.
+The server is built around a modular API that allows you to compose your own server with routes and layers.

 ### Creating and Running a Server